 top of page

 Renovate the Public Hearing is a collaborative initiative created by SFU's Morris J. Wosk Centre for Dialogue to act as a convener and catalyst in the public hearing space.
-Our project is piloting changes to British Columbia's land-use public hearing requirements to enhance social justice and community-building and strengthen our democratic culture.
+Our project is piloting changes to British Columbia's land use public hearing requirements to enhance social justice and community building and strengthen our democratic culture.

 Renovate the Public Hearing illustration of people at a public hearing